gritcoders/gritcoders-community-guidelines/README.md

 2) Why or How did you come up with this initiative?
 3) How will your initiative benefit this community?

+Several roles have been given to people in gritcoders community.
+You can know more by reading **roles** channel on discord.
+Anyone can ask for role-tags by tagging moderators if you fulfill specified criteria.

 **SOCIAL MEDIA**

 We are present on various social media and the links are: